 How much does it cost to play a swing?

-I would like to do the Full Day Ubud Tours, how do I book?
+I would like to do the Ubud One Day Tour, how do I book?

-You could fill out the form on our booking page to reserve the full-day Ubud tours or other kinds of day trips and also activities by mentioning the "ID" mentioned in every tour offer on our website (for example, UBT-01 is the ID for the Ubud Tours) and you must book no less than one day in advance.
+You can easily fill your details in the Book Now tab below to reserve the full-day Ubud tours.
+You can also send us an email or at this page to book this tour or any other day trips and also activities by mentioning the "ID" which is listed in every tour offer on our website (for example, UBT-01 is the ID for the One Day Ubud Tours) and you must book no less than one day in advance.

-How do I pay for the Bali Ubud Tours and how much does it cost?
+How do I pay for the Ubud Full Day Tours and how much does it cost?

 At the moment, we accept the payment in cash money, the cost is 550,000 IDR (Indonesian Rupiah), you could pay directly to our driver who comes with you on this tour.
 We are going to convert the price depending on the daily exchange rate if you want to pay in another foreign currency.
 Keep in mind that the price of the Ubud Trip is per vehicle (it is not per person).

 How do I cancel the booking of this One Day Ubud Tour?

 You are free to cancel the booking of this One Day Ubud Tour with no cost, but you must notify us about the cancellation at least one day in advance by sending us an email or calling to our contact number.